Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/faq.md

 Use the [Daodiseo faucet](https://faucet.daodiseo.money/) to obtain coins for the testnet.

-### Is there a minimum amount of Luna that must be staked to be an active (bonded) validator?
+### Is there a minimum amount of Odis that must be staked to be an active (bonded) validator?

 There is no set minimum.
 The top 130 validators with the highest total stake (where total stake = self-bonded stake + delegated stake) make up the active validator set.
 The bottom 130th validator sets the barrier to entry for the active set.